upmc-enterprises/neutrino_client_api_gem/README.md

 where `<version>` is the version of the cdris_api_client

 ## Development
-To pull in development dependancies, from the project's root exectue:
+To pull in development dependencies, from the project's root execute:
 ```
 bundle install
 ```